Saint Llamined

 Saint Llamined Angel, also known as Lleminod or Llyminod, is a fictional pre-congregational saint of medieval Wales invented by the 18th-century historian of ill-repute, Iolo Morganwg.

 He is known from only one supposed manuscript of the seventeenth century, printed in the Iolo Manuscripts.
-Morganwg claimed that Llamined was the son of Pasgen ab Urien Rheged and brother of S. Gwrfyw.
+Morganwg claimed that Llamined was the son of Pasgen ab Urien Rheged and brother of Saint Gwrfyw.
 The Venedotian Tribes of Collwyn ap Tangno and Marchweithian claimed descent from him.